-Financial aid appeals are reviewed on a rolling basis but are typically due by 5 pm on the fifth day of classes each semester.
+Financial aid appeals are reviewed on a rolling basis but are typically due by 5 pm on the first day of classes each semester.
 All appeal documents must be turned in to the Financial Aid office and can be submitted in person, via fax, or via a document upload process in UNCGenie.
 Students will receive updates on the decisions regarding their financial aid via their UNCG email account.
 Be sure to check your email regularly so you don’t miss important information!

 What else do I need to know about Financial Aid?